cucapra/gator/README.md

 =====

 This is a language with a type system that enforces the correctness of linear algebra operations.
-There is a parser, a pretty printer, and an interpreter.
+There is a compiler, pretty printer, and interpreter.

 Set Up